-1. The EA and the District shall mutually establish College Intern Program guidelines and College Intern classifications.
+- 1. The EA and the District shall mutually establish College Intern Program guidelines and College Intern classifications.
 The District shall have the right to determine where Interns are assigned.
-The District agrees Interns shall perform work consistent with the class
+The District agrees Interns shall perform work consistent with the class specification only. - 2.

-- specification only.
-The College Intern classifications shall be in place and in effect prior to the implementation of Part A. - 2.
 The District has the right to determine the number of College Interns to use in this Program.
 The cumulative hours for all College Interns shall not exceed 4,000 hours in each calendar year. - 3.
 The District has the right to determine each College Intern's work schedule.
 The District shall be allowed to assign intermittent, part-time or full-time work schedules to College Interns.
 College Interns shall not be assigned work in excess of 40 hours in a workweek.
 College Interns are subject to the Fair Labors Standards Act (FLSA). - 4.
-For each 4-week period (two pay periods), the District shall report to the EA in writing the names, duties, hours of work in that 4-week period, and cumulative hours of work for all College Interns in the calendar year.
-The District shall ensure that the EA President or designee is in receipt of this written report no later than 14 calendar days from the end of the preceding 4-week period. - 5.
+The District shall report to the EA in writing the names, classifications, cumulative hours of work on a quarterly basis. - 5.
 College Interns shall not be eligible to become members of the EA and are not covered by the MOU. - 6.
-The hourly pay rate for Air Quality Intern shall be equivalent to that of step A of the entry level job classification of the specified series most closely related to the specific assignment.
+The hourly pay rate for College Interns shall be equivalent to that of Step A of the Office Assistant I classification.